 Bachelor of Science in Biomedical Engineering Technology

 Students enrolled in a biomedical engineering technology bachelor's degree program study traditional engineering concepts and biological processes.
 Courses focus on training students to provide medical equipment support within a clinical environment, while working closely with medical professionals and other technicians.
 Admission requirements for this program include a minimum of a high school diploma or GED and submission of acceptable ACT or SAT test scores.

-A bachelor's degree curriculum requires students to complete a number of general education credits, elective courses and a core group of field-specific classes.
-Coursework incorporates the electrical, technical and computer aspects of medical equipment operations.
-Required topics covered include:
+A bachelor's degree curriculum requires students to complete a number of general education credits, elective courses, and a core group of field-specific classes.
+Coursework incorporates the electrical, technical, and computer aspects of medical equipment operations.
+Topics covered include:

 - Circuit analysis and bioengineering